Nafees10/qscript/README.md

 To get started on using QScript, see the following documents:
 * `spec/syntax.md`		- Contains the specification for QScript's syntax.
 * `spec/functions.md`	- Contains a list of predefined QScript functions.
-* `demos/demo.d`		- A demo usage of QScript in D langauage.
-Shows how to add new functions,
+* `source/demo.d`		- A demo usage of QScript in D langauage.
+Shows how to add new functions

-And for the documentation on the code, including QScript's compiler, it is stored in `docs/`.
 The spec for QScript's byte code is also available, in `spec/bytecode.md`, but knowing it is not necessary for using QScript.

+### Building the demo:
+To build the demo, `cd` into qscript's directory, and run this:
+`dub build --config=demo --build=release`
+This will create an executable file named `demo` in the folder.
+Use it to run scripts using:
+`./demo path/to/script`

 ## Features:
 1. Syntax very similar to D